corybolles/Mythic-Freshbooks-Client-Portal-WP/INSTALLATION.md

+## Watch Tutorial Video
+The video version of the instructions below can be found here: https://www.youtube.com/watch?v=m_bflx_1AQs

 ## STEP 1) WordPress Installation & Activation
 - Log in to your WordPress admin panel
 - Go to Plugins > Add New